-Our MISSION is "to protect and promote health, to prevent disease and injury, and to cultivate conditions by which Oklahomans can be healthy."
-Our VISION is "Creating a State of Health."
+To protect and promote health, to prevent disease and injury, and to cultivate conditions by which Canadian County Residents can be healthy.

-We do this by monitoring the health of our communities, identifying and responding to health threats, providing timely and accurate information, enforcing laws that protect health, and providing quality services to prevent and control disease.
+We fulfill these commitments by monitoring the health of our communities, identifying and responding to health threats, providing timely and accurate information, enforcing laws that protect health, and providing quality services to prevent and control disease.

 Beginning in the Fall of 2012, the Canadian County Coalition for Children and Families, of which the Canadian County Health Department is an active participant, began a process to assess the comprehensive health status of the county.
 Organizers used the "Mobilizing for Action through Planning and Partnerships" (MAPP) model.
 The Canadian County Community Health Assessment and its accompanying attachments are listed below and can be viewed by clicking on the links:

 In November 2013, a sub-committee of the Canadian County Coalition for Children and Families met to review the Community Health Assessment Data and identify five priority issues.
 After doing this, the sub-committee brainstormed objectives and strategies for addressing these five priority issues.
-The results of this effort were taken to the Logan County Partnership for review, modification, and approval.
-The final result was the Logan County Community Health Improvement Plan.
+The results of this effort were taken to the Canadian County Coalition for review, modification, and approval.
+The final result was the Canadian County Community Health Improvement Plan.
 This document can be viewed by clicking on the link below: